Virtues and DeVices: The 7 Deadly Digital Sins

 This is using your device to avoid human contact.
 If you don’t want to engage in conversation, you can pretend to be checking email on your phone.
 You can immerse yourself in your own world and intentionally shut out the people around you.

-There’s actually a name for this phenomenon: it’s called “phubbing” or phone-snubbing.
+There’s a name for this phenomenon: “phubbing” or phone-snubbing.
 I’m phubbing you off when I ignore you or avoid you by pretending to be on my phone.

-For many, their phones/devices are an escape because they don’t want to deal with the reality of what they’re facing in their lives and their relationships.
+For many, their phones and devices are an escape because they don’t want to deal with the reality of what they’re facing in their lives and their relationships.

 Avoidance is a coping mechanism we use when we feel overwhelmed.
-If you find yourself using your phone to avoid dealing with people or situations in your life, you probably have a deeper issue that needs to be identified.
+If you use your phone to avoid dealing with people or situations, you probably have a deeper issue that needs to be identified.
 It may be the need to rest, the need to recharge emotionally, the need to reschedule your world, the need to address a relational conflict, or the need to re-order your priorities.
 Whatever that need is, it will require vulnerability to address it.

 If AVOIDANCE is the vice, then VULNERABILITY is the virtue.